Aravindpc/springboot-rest-api/README.md

 # springboot-rest-api
- Basic REST API project using Springboot and Maven.
+ Basic REST API project using Springboot and Maven with MYSQL database

 ## How To Run
-   This application is embedded withg Tomcat 8 so there is no need to install tomcat on local machine.
+   This application is embedded with Tomcat 8 so there is no need to install tomcat on local machine.

    1. Clone the project into local repository.
    2. Make sure you are having JDK 1.8 and Maven 3.6.3.